-Based on the assumptions detailed above and taking into consideration the need to be ready to 'surge' vaccinate within a minimum 2 week notification and the current experience within the HB and across Primary Care contractors the following delivery plan is proposed:
+Based on the assumptions detailed above and taking into consideration the need to be ready to 'surge' vaccinate with a minimum 2 week notification and the current experience gained across HB and Primary Care contractors the following delivery plan is proposed:

-- Primary Care focused delivery aligned to flu where eligible. - GPs to provide autumn booster to all population groups at same time as they provide flu vaccine. - Community Pharmacies to provide autumn booster to social care and care home staff groups at same time they provide flu vaccine. - MVC teams to offer autumn booster to Health Board healthcare staff at same time as flu vaccine through a combined approach supporting existing peer vaccinator approach and through use of MVC venues. - MVC teams to offer autumn booster to all other staff aligned to priority group 2.2 (Welsh Ambulance Service Trust (WAST), Police, wider health teams etc) through invites to MVC venues.
-Consideration to offer flu will be reviewed against their local arrangements within their own organisation.

-- If surge response required consideration to support primary care to deliver or bring into MVC, depending on timescale within autumn period and needs of Primary Care service.
-If not at Primary Care flu roll out will continue as per Primary Care plan. - Mop ups during January March 2023 to deliver as per approach above.
+- Primary care focused delivery aligned to flu where eligible. - GPs to provide autumn booster to all population groups at same time as they provide flu vaccine. - Community Pharmacies to provide autumn booster to social care and care home staff groups at same time they provide flu vaccine. - MVC teams to offer autumn booster to HB healthcare staff at same time as flu vaccine through a combined approach supporting existing peer vaccinator approach and through use of MVC venues. - MVC teams to offer autumn booster to all other staff aligned to priority group 2.2 (WAST, Police, wider health teams etc) through invites to MVC venues.
+Consideration to offer flu will be reviewed against their local arrangements within their own organisation. - If surge response required consideration to support primary care to deliver or bring into MVC, depending on timescale within autumn period and needs of primary care service.
+If not at Primary care flu roll out will continue as per Primary care plan. - Mop ups during January March to deliver as per approach above.